pelafustan/progra-avanzada/README.md

 git clone https://github.com/pelafustan/progra-avanzada.git
 ```

-Each folder contain a different assignment or project.
+Each folder contains a different assignment or project.
 To run it, only browse the folder and run the main script, e.g.
 ```
 cd laboratorio_1
 python Main.py
 ```
 If you're using Ubuntu/Debian, maybe you should use `python3` instead `python`.

-In the project folder, also you can find a plain text file with the details of the assignment or project (in spanish).
+In the every subfolder, also you can find a README file with the details of the assignment or project (in spanish).

 ## Author
 * **[Patricio Parada](https://github.com/pelafustan)**